-Figure 16-4 Operating Mode Operating Mode Winter (default) - boiler operates for both central heating (CH) and domestic hot water (DHW) demands, i.e., normal operation.
-Winter (Heating and hot water) Summer - boiler only operates for domestic hot water (DHW) demands.
-Heating only (Heating only) Heating only - boiler only operates for central heating (CH demands) Off (Turn off appliance) Holiday (Set a holiday) Ċ Off - boiler will only operate for Anti-freeze function (if set to Enabled) Ok Cancel Holiday - boiler will only run to maintain the room temperatures of zones with NTI Room Sensors at the Holiday setpoint; other CH zones will remain off.
+Figure 16-4 Operating Mode Operating Mode ÷, Winter (default) - boiler operates for both central heating (CH) and domestic hot water (DHW) demands, i.e., normal operation.
+(Heating and hot water) Ŧ Summer - boiler only operates for domestic hot water (DHW) demands.
+(Only hot water) Heating only (Heating only) Dir Heating only - boiler only operates for central heating (CH demands) Off (Turn off appliance) ds Off - boiler will only operate for Anti-freeze function (if set to Enabled) (Set a holiday) 0 Ok Cancel Holiday - boiler will only run to maintain the room temperatures of zones with NTI Room Sensors at the Holiday setpoint; other CH zones will remain off.
 DHW will only be heated by the Anti-legionella Function (if set to On), or DHW frost protection (tank temp < 46°F).
 Holiday operating mode is not selectable from the display, only via the web or mobile app.
 Note: the boiler will still perform the Anti-freeze Function with Operating Mode set to Holiday.